How to give a house cleaning estimate: House cleaning estimate form

 Step 1: Visit your customer’s home

 Your customer may not have enough knowledge about house cleaning to give you an accurate description of what needs to be done.
-You also have those customers who purposely don’t give you the full details of the work in hopes of lowballing your services.
+Drawing from our experience, you’ll also have those customers who purposely leave out details of the work in hopes of lowballing your services.

 Before you give your new customer a quote, it’s best to visit their home to ensure that you know what the house looks like, exactly what you’ll be cleaning, and to start developing your game plan.